Q. What is Hudson Valley Gives?

 Q. How much of my donation goes to the nonprofit?

 For all online donations, there is a 3% campaign management fee from all donations.
 Credit Card processing fees are an additional 2.5% + $0.30 for all major credit cards (Visa, MasterCard, American Express, and Discover).
 You are given the option to cover the fees and if you choose this option, 100% of your online charitable gift will go to the receiving organization.
 All donations are final and cannot be refunded.
 Any donations processed outside of Hudson Valley Gives donation period, through GiveGab.com, or subsequent recurring donations are subject to transaction fees outlined on the GiveGab.com pricing page: http://info.givegab.com/pricing.

 Q. Who will receive my contact information?

 The organization(s) you choose to support will have access to your name and email address.
 This information is used solely to send thank you messages, provide the option to receive future notifications, and to notify you of future activities.
-Information will not be shared amongst nonprofits or anyone else, and GiveGab and Stripe will never reach out to you directly.

 Q. Do I need to create an account with GiveGab?

 No. You do not need to create an account to make a donation.
 The benefits of creating an account include having your tax receipts collected in one location, being able to track your donations, follow the charities you support, and engage in future volunteering and donations.
 Your tax receipt is emailed immediately upon processing your donation.
 To claim a donation as a deduction on U.S. taxes, you should retain the donation receipt as an official record.

 Q. Can I make donations via a mobile device?